Living to 100 May be More Realistic than You Think

 It’s Never Too Late

 If you’re like a lot of others, you may have put off getting life insurance until your later years.
-The good news is, it’s never too living 100late to take care of funeral and burial expenses by transferring the costs to an insurance company with a Final Expense Insurance policy.
+The good news is, it’s never too late to take care of funeral and burial expenses by transferring the costs to an insurance company with a Final Expense Insurance policy.
 Most insurers will offer coverage up to age 80 while some will go as high as age 85.
 If your health is failing, you can buy a “guaranteed issue” policy that provides coverage after a two or three-year waiting period and has no medical questions or medical exam requirements.
 It’s wonderful to consider living life to 100, but you must prepare during the early years for the challenges that will surely come later.